China will import American rice for the first time

 The world's largest rice producer is hungry for more and looking to the U.S. for supplies.

-China will import American rice for the first time after a new trade deal was agreed Thursday.
+China will import American rice for the first time after a new trade deal was agreed to Thursday.

 "The agreement with China has been in the works for more than a decade and I'm pleased to see it finally come to fruition, especially knowing how greatly it will benefit our growers and industry," said U.S. Agriculture Secretary Sonny Perdue in a statement.